karakun/karakun.github.io/_posts/2026-05-27-open-source-triage.md

 It is the one that gets fixed three times.

 You might think this is just a communication problem.
-In a company, it probably would be.
-People might notice each other’s status in a daily stand-up or a private Slack channel.
+In a company, people might notice each other's work in a stand-up or Slack channel.
 Open source does not work like that.

-On a project like OpenClaw, contributors work across time zones, jobs, and personal schedules.
+On large open source projects, contributors work across time zones and personal schedules.
-A developer in Zurich may be waking up to inspect a bug while someone in San Francisco is finishing their day and someone in Tokyo is just opening the backlog.
 Maintainers cannot manually connect every duplicate issue, related pull request, partial fix, and stale report.
 If they did, they would have no time left to review the work that actually needs to be merged.

 That is why missing links between issues and pull requests are not a minor inconvenience.
-If one engineer claims an issue but another finds a duplicate buried elsewhere, they may never realize that someone is already halfway through the fix — or that two pull requests already address the same problem.
+If one engineer claims an issue but another finds a duplicate elsewhere, they may never realize that someone is already halfway through the fix—or that two pull requests already address the same problem.

 I almost did exactly that.
-While using OpenClaw on my Android phone, I noticed that tapping the paperclip in the Web UI only let me choose images, while Telegram let me upload any file.
+While using [OpenClaw](https://openclaw.ai){:target="_blank"} on my Android phone, I noticed that tapping the paperclip in the Web UI only let me choose images, while Telegram let me upload any file.
 Since OpenClaw is an AI coding assistant, I asked it to investigate whether this was a bug.
 It found the technical cause quickly and immediately asked whether it should prepare a pull request.

-That is the default instinct many developers now have, with or without AI: find the bug, generate the fix, open the PR.
 Instead, I asked it to check the issue tracker and pull requests first.
 That changed everything.

 Several related issues and two pull requests already existed.
-One issue asked for document uploads.
-Another asked for any file type.
 One PR changed only the frontend.
 The other changed both frontend and backend.
-The key detail was that the backend already dropped these files, so a UI-only fix would create a feature that looked complete but still failed.
+The key detail was that we already knew the backend dropped these files, so a UI-only fix would create a feature that looked complete but still failed.

 At that point, writing another fix was the least useful thing I could do.
 The useful contribution was mapping the existing work so maintainers could see the overlap, close duplicates, and focus on the pull request that actually solved the whole problem.
 That is triage.

-## <a name="Triage-is-debugging-the-issue-tracker"></a> 1.
-Triage is debugging the issue tracker
+## <a name="Triage-is-debugging-the-issue-tracker"></a>Triage is debugging the issue tracker

 At first glance, triage sounds boring.